ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

-Receiver generating DMARC failure reports **MAY** issue failure reports specific to the failed authentication mechanism instead of, or in addition to, DMARC failure reports, based on its own policy, the failure in question, and the content of the fo= tag in the retrieved DMARC Policy Record.
+Receiver generating DMARC failure reports **MAY** issue failure reports specific to the failed authentication mechanism instead of, or in addition to, DMARC failure reports, based on its own policy, the failure in question, and the content of the "fo" tag in the retrieved DMARC Policy Record.

 Note that DKIM failure reports and SPF failure reports can also be